 To nominate a project or program, you must fill out an award nomination form before March 30, 2018.

 Neighborhood Leader Award In Memory Of Bob O’Connor

 Each year, PCRG recognizes an individual who exemplifies the late mayor’s dedication to neighborhood improvement.
 A Neighborhood Leader creates a positive impact on his or her community; displays leadership, enthusiasm, and dependability; acts as a role model for others; builds consensus to accomplish goals; and serves on boards and committees.
 Persons who dedicate a significant amount of time to the community outside of their job are preferred for the award.

-To nominate an individual you feel embodies neighborhood leadership, please fill out a nomination form.
-Nomination forms will be released in winter 2018 for the 2018 Summit.
+To nominate an individual you feel embodies neighborhood leadership, please fill out a nomination form before March 30, 2018.

 2017 Award Winners